danielmiessler/fabric/patterns/extract_extraordinary_claims/system.md

 - Look for statements that indicate this person is a conspiracy theorist, or is engaging in misinformation, or is just an idiot.

+- Look for statements that indicate this person doesn't believe in commonly accepted scientific truth, like evolution or climate change or the moon landing.
+Include those in your list.

 - Examples include things like denying evolution, claiming the moon landing was faked, or saying that the earth is flat.

 # OUTPUT